Observe our Ecological Interactions. Forecast Deep-Time Legacies. Archive the Essentials.

 Following on from the success of the initial Beyond the Earth study group, we are once again looking to operate a digital forum to enable international researchers and scholars to come together and deliberate over subjects that are essential for long-term communication strategies, or suggest themes and proposed fields which should rightly feature in our ‘After the Horizon’ initiative.
 This platform intends to again promote and nurture speculative theories with a healthy dose of science fiction, while enabling a plethora of philosophical landscapes and other multi-disciplinary perspectives to naturally arise when contemplating what information we should morally and ethically bequeath to the great silent majority yet to be born.

 If you would like to participate, collaborate, or simply wish to contribute your own perspectives on what should feature in this archival debate, please register your interest, or submit your thoughts for inclusion in the preliminary table below.
 We encourage you to explore the shortlist, share your opinions to populate this directory, and perhaps to also identify future avenues we may one day investigate for the betterment of planetary custodianship and generational resiliency.
-Where possible, we will interlink some of these proposed fields with related projects now being pursued by third-parties.
+Where possible, we will interlink some of these proposed fields with the exciting projects now being pursued by third-parties as an informal directory for future-focused entities.
 For the moment, this listing intends to simply display these fields while the foundation pursues the remaining project workloads.

 A Pathogen Library